w3f/Grants-Program/applications/centrifuge-twamm.md

 ### Milestone 1 - TWAMM Pallet

+We anticipate the project's inception to be in the second quarter of 2024.

 - **Estimated duration:** 7.5 weeks (286 hours)
 - **FTE:**  1.5
 - **Costs:** 75,000 USD